 How to setup two-step-authentication on WhatsApp

-Giving the rise in the spate of attack on internet property, applications, and their users, organizations, and users are beginning to realize the simple yet important additional layer of security that two-factor-authentication offers.
+Giving the rise to the spate of attack on internet property, applications, and their users, organizations, and users are beginning to realize the simple yet important additional layer of security that two-factor-authentication offers.

 How a business authenticates users ID